Data Modeling

 You can connect databases under DevTools > DBConnect.
 For details, see Database Connection.

-- File-Linked Operation
+- Topic-Linked Operation

 Item | Description |